History

 September 1986

-UCI Beckman Laser Institute & Medical Clinic opens as one of five national Beckman Institutes supported by Arnold and Mabel Beckman Foundation with others at: California Institute of Technology, Stanford University, University of Illinois Urbana-Champaign and City of Hope Hospital and Medical Center.
+UC Irvine Beckman Laser Institute & Medical Clinic opens as one of the five national Beckman Institutes established with support from the Arnold and Mabel Beckman Foundation.
+Other Beckman Institutes are located at the California Institute of Technology, Stanford University, the University of Illinois Urbana-Champaign and City of Hope Hospital and Medical Center.

 • Lasers to Manipulate Cells